The York City Pastor's Summit

 - FaithNet 2011

 In July 2011, Mayor C. Kim Bracey held FaithNet 2011: Inspiration to Action: Strengthening Connections in the Faith Community designed to join together faith leaders to engage in dialogue, share experiences and knowledge, and work together to develop a response to critical issues within the community.
 The event focused on the areas of poverty, housing, and families within the community.
-Over 100 representatives from the faith community attended the event and provided valuable input for a positive change in the community.
+Over 100 representatives from the faith, for - profit, and not for profit community attended the event and provided valuable input for a positive change in the community.

 Check here to view the Post – Event Report.